Helenio Herrera

-Helenio Herrera Gavilán ([eˈlenjo eˈreɾa ɣaβiˈlan]; 10 April 1910 – 9 November 1997) was an Argentine, naturalized French, football player and manager.
+Helenio Herrera Gavilán ([eˈlenjo eˈreɾa ɣaβiˈlan]; 10 April 1910 – 9 November 1997) was an Argentine and naturalised French football player and manager.
 He is best remembered for his success with the Inter Milan team known as Grande Inter in the 1960s.

 During his managerial career, Herrera won four La Liga titles in Spain (with Atlético Madrid and Barcelona) and three Serie A titles in Italy with Inter.
 He also guided Inter to European glory, winning two consecutive European Cups, among several other honours.
 He is regarded as one of the greatest managers of all time.

 Herrera was arguably the first manager to collect credit for his teams' performances, in the process becoming a superstar in the world of football.
 Up to that time, managers were more marginal figures in a team.
 All teams throughout Europe were known for their headline-grabbing individual players, e.g. Di Stéfano's Real Madrid, whereas Inter during the 1960s is still referred to as Herrera's Inter.

 Early life and playing career

-Herrera was born in Buenos Aires, Argentina, to Spanish parents.
-His father Francisco, who worked as a carpenter, was an exiled anarchist from Andalusia.
+Herrera was born in 1910 in Buenos Aires, Argentina, to immigrant parents from Spain.
+His father Francisco, who worked as a carpenter, was an exiled anarchist originally from Andalusia.
 His mother, Maria Gavilán Martínez, was a cleaner.
-In 1920, Herrera’s family left Argentina for Casablanca, Morocco, then a French colonial city, in search of a better life.
-In Casablanca Herrera started his career as a footballer.
+In 1920, Herrera's family left Argentina for Casablanca, in what was then French Morocco, in search of a better life.
+In Casablanca, Herrera started his career as a footballer.

-Playing as a central defender, in 1932 he earned a transfer from RC Casablanca to mainland France – CASG Paris.
-Before World War II, Herrera (or H.H. as he was known) played in Stade Français, FCO Charleville (where he was called up for the national team twice) and Excelsior Roubaix.
-During the war, he played for five years more in Red Star Paris, Stade Français, EF Paris-Capitale and Puteaux, where he started his managing career in 1944 as a player-manager.
-He retired in 1945, and while his playing career was very short of notable successes, his managing career, coinciding with the early beginnings of UEFA competitions, had a marked effect on the game's tactical definitions.
+Playing as a central defender, in 1932 the 22-year-old Herrera earned a transfer from RC Casablanca to mainland France, to CASG in Paris.

+Before the onset of World War II, Herrera (or "H.H." as he was known) had spells at several French clubs.
+From 1933 to 1935 he was at Stade Français, from 1935 to 1937 at FCO Charleville (where he was called up for the France national team twice), and at Excelsior Roubaix from 1937 to 1939.

+During the war, he played for five years at Red Star Paris, Stade Français, EF Paris-Capitale and Puteaux, where he started his managing career in 1944 as a player-manager, before retiring from playing in 1945, at 35 years of age.
+While he spent his career playing for established French clubs, Herrera did not win any notable silverware.
+His managing career, which coincided with the early beginnings of UEFA competitions, had a marked effect on the game's tactical development.